General enquiries: 0800 326 5559

 As a result, they are able to mirror our emotions back at us, even if this emotion is felt subconsciously.
 [1]

 We may develop feelings of anxiety without realising, but a horse is able to pick up on the subtle cues that we are expressing through our body language and micro-expressions and will therefore react in an anxious manner.
-Similarly, if we are calm and relaxed then the horse will naturally reflect these emotions and react accordingly.

 This can be a useful guide for the therapist, and they will observe how the horse acts while in your presence.

-2. They know how to self-soothe
+2. Horses teach us how to self-soothe in equine therapy

 Many horses are easily startled and will become fearful due to a number of factors including loud noises, quick movements and thunderstorms.
 However, they have the ability to self-soothe and can calm themselves down relatively quickly after a scare.